null Skip to main content

 Chewing Gum

-Press ice cubes against spot.
+Press ice cubes against the spot.
 Wait until the gum becomes brittle and breaks off.
-Use spot remover to get rid of last traces.
+Use spot remover to get rid of the last traces.

 Glue